lerokko/BetterPlace/readme.md

 ## Commands

 - `/bpunlock` - If you have a rotation lock enabled you can remove it with this command.
-Rotation locks are also disabled by deselecting the current item or punching (with sneaking) but this is just an extra fallback.
+Rotation locks are also disabled by deselecting the current item or punching (without sneaking) but this is just an extra fallback.

 ## Permissions